josephaasaad/devchallenge/README.md

 2 - Once the MySQL Server has started press on the admin button to go to phpmyadmin window.
 This is where we will set-up the MySQL database for our dev challenge blog site

+3 - Once on the phpmyadmin page create a new database called devchallenge the code is setup with this database name

-3 - Once on the phpmyadmin page, click on the import button at the top, then select choose file and the file you will choose is called devchallenge.sql in this Github Repository
+4 - Once you're done creating the database, click on the import button at the top, then select choose file and the file you will choose is called devchallenge.sql in this Github Repository

 5 - Make sure to select these on the import page
 -- Check box the Allow the interruption of an import in case the script detects it is close to the PHP timeout limit